jamesdigid/ArchOS/README.md

 # ArchOS

 The experience of a Desktop, in the form factor of your cellphone.
 ArchOS is a pet project I dreamed up as a full time developer not wanting to travel with so many laptops, display monitors, and external hard drives.
 I looked everywhere for such a solution to no avail.
-I'm hoping through the open source community, some progress can be made in developing some of the core foundations off the ground.
+I'm hoping through the open source community, others will share the same interest making this a reality.

+# Swift
-Initial builds for this will be for iOS based devices with the intention of making it platform agnostic.
+Initial builds for this will be in Swift 4.0 geared latest iOS devices with the intention of making it platform agnostic in the future.
 Screenshots of a similar project for Android:

 ![Alt text](https://preview.ibb.co/cCVdLb/vr_screenshot.png "Android Screenshot")